 Cheuk Kwan Executive Director

-Cheuk joined Harmony in 1996 as Project Director after a twenty-year career in technology management.
+Cheuk offers over 40 years’ experience in organizational leadership.
+He joined Harmony in 1996 after a successful career in technology management.
 In 1978, he co-founded an Asian Canadian magazine on arts and cultural activism.
-In 1979, Cheuk led a community protest against racist portrayal of Chinese Canadians by a national television network and help founded the Chinese Canadian National Council.
-He has also directed and produced a documentary series about the Chinese diaspora.
+In 1979, Cheuk led a community protest against racist portrayal of Chinese Canadians by a national television network and has also directed and produced a landmark documentary about the Chinese diaspora.
+Cheuk holds a BS and MS in systems engineering from Case Western Reserve University and University of California, Berkeley respectively.

 Roz Espin Director, Equity Education